 The most famous image of Rosie the Riveter.
 There was no single woman who was Rosie, but many version of her picture helped get women to join in the war effort.

-Tens of thousands of women helped win the war more directly.
+Many women went beyond working in factories.
 About 350,000 joined the military.
 They worked as nurses, drove trucks, fixed airplanes, and did office work to free up men for fighting.
 Those who joined the Women’s Airforce Service Pilots (WASPs) flew planes from the factories to military bases.
 Some of these women were killed or captured as prisoners of war.
 Women also joined the United States Naval Reserve, better known as the WAVES, for Women Accepted for Volunteer Emergency Service, where they took the place of men in jobs away from the fighting.
 Over 1,600 of the women nurses received awards for courage under fire and many thousands more served behind the lines of battle.
-Many women also went to work in a variety of government jobs.
+Women also went to work in a variety of government jobs.
 Others worked as chemists and engineers, making weapons for the war.
 These included thousands of women who worked on the Manhattan Project, creating the atomic bomb.

 Primary Source: Photograph